 1 1 1 I I 1 Focus Areas 1 • • 1 Project Name Project Cost Proposed FFY 2014 UPWP Budget Project Description FFY 2014 UPWP Staff Evaluation Link Land Use and Transportation Work with Limited Financial Resources Use a Management and Operations Approach Protect Air Quality and Environment Preserve and Maintain the Transportation System Increase Transit and Healthy-Transportation Mode Share Encourage Sustainable Communities and Livability Advance Mobility, Access, and Congestion Reduction Improve System Reliability Increase Transportation Safety and Security Support Economic Vitality Consider Transportation Equity and Accessibility Support MetroFuture Goals Support Goals of PMT, youMove/weMove, GreenDOT, and MA Mode Shift Enhance Technical Capacity, Knowledge, and Insights Support Performance- Based Planning Comments SAF ETY AND SECURITY Y PROJEC TS Roadway Network Inventory for Emergency Needs: Phase II \$25,000 50 This proposed study would expand on the MPO's Roadway Network Inventory for Emergency Needs pilot davidy.
 The pilot, which is in the FFY 2015 UPVP, will gather data on traffic signal equipment in Bosher and adjacent communities with the Bosher and adjacent communities with the Bosher and adjacent testing and the spectra of the Start Start Planning application.
-The difficult of the Start Medium ~ ~ 4 ~ ~ ¥ V ľ поимото RANSPOR ROJECTS Trip Purposes and Impacts of Bicycle and Pedestrian Paths d \$30,000 50 The proposed study would examine the trip proposes for which travelers use different types of bicycle and protocal, the support of the protocal study of the support of the support of the support provide the two supports of the support provide the two supports of the support provide the two supports of the support provide the support of the support provide the protocype same provide support provide the protocype same provide the support provide the support of the support provide the support of the support provide the support of the support of the support of the support of the support the support provide the support of the support the broken region provide the support of the support the support of the support of the support the support the broken pro- paration of the support the broken pro- support the support the broken pro- support the support the support the broken pro- paration of the support the broken pro- set support the support the broken pro- set support the broken pro- set support the broken pro- set support the support the broken pro- set support the support the broken pro- set support the support the br Low ~ ~ ~ ~ ~ ~ ~ This proposed project may potentially be coordinated with MassDOT statewide bicycle and pedestrian plan development.
+The difficult of the Start Medium ~ ~ 4 ~ ~ ¥ V ľ поимото RANSPOR ROJECTS Trip Purposes and Impacts of Bicycle and Pedestrian Paths d \$30,000 50 The proposed study would examine the trip proposes for which travelers use different types of bicycle and prediction paths.
+In apricular, this provide the properties of the properties of the support number of commuting titrgs, and would evaluate the waithy of the assumption that of room- properties.
+Where each support of the support prise.
+Where each support and, this study may evaluate and each properties, this study may evaluate and each properties that support and the study may eva- ted the study would be the development and employment of a smartphone application for the study supporting and dather data on the properties of the study mould be the development and employment of a smartphone application, and then the participation up to the study mould be application.
+Upon completion of this and the profession function may be available for thom-participation outd be made project, this smartphone application outd be made supported and the moltor which are added from this application could be made project this study would be the VPC's website for use by available for long-term and regionwide use.
+The data collected for mits application could be made Low ~ ~ 1 ~ ~ ~ ~ This proposed project may potentially be coordinated with MassDOT statewide bicycle and pedestrian plan development.